Tenses for Beginners: The Easy Guide to Learning English Grammar Tenses

 All three tenses have two main types of variations: simple and continuous.

-- The continuous tenses are used for actions that happen repeatedly over a period of time.
+- The continuous tenses in English are used for actions that happen repeatedly over a period of time.

 Look back at the very first example used in this blog: “I eat fish.”
 This sentence uses the simple present tense.